merdok/homebridge-webos-tv/README.md

 - `mediaControl` [optional]
 Wheter the media control service is enabled.
 Buttons: play, pause, stop, rewind, fast forward. **Default: false**
 - `channelButtons` [optional]
 Wheter the channel buttons service is enabled.
-This allows to create switches for the channels of your choice.
+This allows to create buttons for the channels of your choice.
 This way you can quickly switch between favorite channels. **Default: "" (disabled)**
   - Set an array of channel numbers as the value
   - Channels can also be opened when the TV is off, in that case an attempt to power on the TV and afterwards open the chosen channel will be made.
 - `notificationButtons` [optional]